medicalerrors/CHI-Medical-errors/README.md

 2. Define the path in pd.read_csv in baseline.ipynb
 3. Run the script and two baseline tables will be generated (generic population baseline and gestation-wise baseline characteristics).

-Note: 1.
-It will take approximately 20 minutes for the LOS table to render.
+#### LOS GIT.ipynb ####
+1. Download any of the three available CSVs in a folder
-      2. Ignore the warnings
+2. Define the path in pd.read_csv in LOS GIT.ipynb
+3. Run the script and the LOS table will be generated after approximately 20 minutes.
+Also, ignore the warnings.